Slashdot

 I can see the value to keeping one fallback kernel.
 I can't see the value to keeping a half dozen of them.

-Exactly, the problem is when you can't install the latest security patch because

-/boot suddenly ran out of space because you have kernels in there nobody touched in 3 years.
+It took quite a bit of googling to find the right solution of how to remove old kernels to make enough space to get the latest installed.
+An option to safely do this automatically would be nice.

+(I am on Mint, and my system may or may not have been in a bad state with a partially-installed kernel, but I wasn't about to reboot and find out)

 And the error messages don't even tell you the problem in a comprehensible manner!

+Is there even _one thing_ in Linux that fails with a comprehensible error message?
+Because I have yet to see one...

+There are many Ubuntu installations out there that are running kernels that are several versions old with intermediate versions that never got booted into being kept perpetually.

 Thanks For Asking (Score:4, Insightful)